 In 2012, Small guided his club to the NCAA Championships and in 2011, the Illini completed their best NCAA finish since 1941, finishing third in stroke play to reach the NCAA match play quarterfinals before tying for fifth overall.

 Small has been named Big Ten Coach of the Year a conference-record six times in his career (2013, 2012, 2011, 2010, 2009, 2002) after taking home the top honor for the fifth year in a row in 2013.
 He also has been named Midwest Regional Coach of the Year six times in his career (2014, 2013, 2011, 2010, 2009, 2003), including three of the past four seasons.
 Under his direction, Illinois athletes have won 15 All-America honors and 29 All-Big Ten accolades.

 Langley has been Illinois' most visible player since Steve Stricker.
 His run to low amateur finisher at the 2010 U.S. Open came two weeks after winning the NCAA championship.
-Langley also won the clinching match at the Palmer Cup, reached the quaterfinals at the U.S. Amateur and was one of three players on the United States team at the World Amateur Team Championships in Argentina.
+Langley also won the clinching match at the Palmer Cup, reached the quarterfinals at the U.S. Amateur and was one of three players on the United States team at the World Amateur Team Championships in Argentina.

 Illinois' most recent NCAA champion, Thomas Pieters, also helped Europe clinch the 2012 Palmer Cup by halving both of his singles matches in the event, while current Illini Thomas Detry went 3-1 in helping Europe to a 2014 Palmer Cup win.
 And two more of Small's players, Zach Barlow (2008) and Luke Guthrie (2009), won Illinois State Amateur titles while playing at Illinois.

 Small's players also have had academic success and captured Big Ten Medal of Honor awards with Scott Langley in 2011 and Luke Guthrie in 2012.
 Small provides the Illini with the unique combination of a respected teacher/coach and a current playing professional wrapped up in one man that has lifted Illinois into national contender.